Below are several quick tips to help you make your technical documentation (docstrings, READMEs) more accessible to read.

 There is nothing wrong with wanting to sell a product or service, but make sure your readers know what they’re getting themselves into.

-Note: This tip draws inspiration from Roland L. Taylor’s tweet about an ad masquerading as an article (external link, opens in the same browser tab).
+Note: This tip draws inspiration from Roland L. Taylor’s tweet about an ad masquerading as an article (the tweet has since been removed).

 Much like jargon, abbreviations are hard to understand for those who aren’t experts on the related topic.
 Avoid the use of non-generic abbreviations where possible.